Heuzi/QuantIsNotReal/README.md

 The purpose of this repository is to create a transparent, time-stamped record of how the system performs when used prospectively.
 Instead of only reporting retrospective backtests, this repository records signals, watchlists, and trade-management notes over time.

+Easiest way to read the report is to read the ensemble_score, which is calculated from average of scores by multiple models.
+Each model produce a score as "probability(win) - probability(lose)".

 The underlying algorithm is proprietary and not disclosed in this public repository.

 ## How